baxi-warm-at-home-banner

 Government discounts for winter energy bills

-As well as the various grants mentioned earlier, you may want to consider looking into specific discounts to help with the cost of heating during Winter.
-For example, The Warm Homes Discount is a one-off discount applied once a year to electricity bills by energy providers at eligible homes to help with the cost of energy during the winter months.
-See if you’re eligible here and what you may be entitled to.
+As well as the various grants mentioned earlier, you may want to consider looking into specific discounts to help with the cost of heating during Winter, such as the Warm Homes Discount, which you can learn more about here

 Steps to improving home energy efficiency all-year round